Version for device: MinION

 Computer requirements and software

 The MinION Mk1C contains fully-integrated compute and screen, removing the need for any accessories to generate and analyse nanopore data.
-Read more in the MinION Mk1C IT requirements document.
+For more information refer to the MinION Mk1C IT requirements document.

-Sequencing on a MinION Mk1B requires a high-spec computer or laptop to keep up with the rate of data acquisition.
-Read more in the MinION Mk1B IT Requirements document.
+Sequencing on a MinION Mk1D requires a high-spec computer or laptop to keep up with the rate of data acquisition.
+For more information, refer to the MinION Mk1D IT requirements document.

 The MinKNOW software controls the nanopore sequencing device, collects sequencing data and basecalls in real time.
 You will be using MinKNOW for every sequencing experiment to sequence, basecall and demultiplex if your samples were barcoded.